How Churches can Overcome a Toxic Culture-

 Finding a church is about more than simply finding a place that matches our particular doctrinal or musical preference.
 Nor is it about finding a place “we feel comfortable”.
 Finding a healthy life-giving church is about finding a place where we routinely feel spiritually uncomfortable and yet deeply loved and valued for who we are.
 When we find that we have a place to grow and bring others.

-What are the Two Greatest Heresies (Theological Errors) Common to our Time?
+The Two Greatest Heresies (Theological Errors) Common to our Time-

 Be careful to live properly among your unbelieving neighbors.
 Then even if they accuse you of doing wrong, they will see your honorable behavior, and they will give honor to God when he judges the world~ 1st Peter 2:12 NLT

-The word heresy is just a fancy-pants theological term for the act of departing from a pattern of sound biblical teaching (1st Timothy 6:20-21, 2nd Timothy 1:13, 2nd Timothy 4:3).
+The word heresy is simply a fancy-pants theological term for the act of departing from a pattern of sound biblical teaching (1st Timothy 6:20-21, 2nd Timothy 1:13, 2nd Timothy 4:3).

 Sometimes heresy takes the form of some seriously insane theories about God.